shehryar11w/Chess-GUI/README.md

-# Chess GUI - Game
+# Chess Game

-A simple and interactive Chess Game using **Raylib** as a graphics library for the GUI.
-This project provides an easy-to-use interface for playing chess and is cross-platform, supporting Windows, Linux, and MacOS.
+A complete Chess Game built using **C++** and **Raylib** library for graphics.
+This project offers a rich, interactive, and visually appealing platform to play chess locally.

+---

+## 🚀 Project Overview

+This Chess Game implements all official chess rules, including special moves like **en passant** and **pawn promotion**, with a focus on providing a smooth user experience.
+Players can enjoy local multiplayer, a responsive interface, and sound effects for a more immersive experience.
+The game features both **board rotation**, **fullscreen mode**, and the ability to **display captured pieces**.

+---

-## Features
+## 💡 Features

-- **Chess Game Logic**: Implements the basic rules of Chess, including piece movements, checks, and checkmates.
-- **GUI Interface**: Built with Raylib for rendering the chessboard and pieces.
-A simple but effective interface to interact with the game.
-- **Game Management**: Ability to start a new game, undo moves, and view game status (check/checkmate).
-- **AI Integration** (Optional): Includes a basic AI for playing against the computer (can be turned off).
+### Core Features:
+- **Full Chess Rules**: Includes all standard chess moves, as well as special rules like pawn promotion, en passant, check, checkmate, and stalemate.
-- **Multiplayer**: Allows two players to play locally on the same machine.
+- **Local Multiplayer**: Two players can play on the same machine.

-## Supported Platforms
+- **Pawn Promotion**: Automatically promotes pawns to Queens.
+- **En Passant**: Implemented according to chess rules.
+- **Check/Checkmate/Stalemate**: Detects check, checkmate, and stalemate conditions.
+- **Enhanced User Interface**: Includes menus for player names, a quit button, and captured pieces display.
+- **Sound Effects**: Adds sound feedback on moves for a better user experience.
+- **Fullscreen and Rotation**: Supports rotating the chessboard and fullscreen mode for a more realistic experience.

+---

+## 🛠️ Tools and Technologies

+- **Programming Language**: C++
-- **Windows**
+- **Graphics Library**: Raylib
-- **Linux**
+- **Platform**: Desktop (Windows)
-- **MacOS**
+- **Version Control**: GitHub
+- **Communication**: WhatsApp group, Trello board for task tracking

+---

+## 📜 Project Team

+- **Shehryar Rafiq** (Group Leader): Setup of Raylib environment, board drawing, piece movement, board rotation, fullscreen mode.
+- **Faizan Basheer**: Pawn promotion, en passant move logic, check detection, sound effects integration.
+- **Syed Muhammad Sufyan**: Checkmate and stalemate detection, enhanced interface, player name input, captured pieces display.

+---

-## Installation
+## 💻 Installation

 ### Windows
 1. **Download MinGW-W64** (if not already installed):
-   - Go to [W64devkit](https://github.com/skeeto/w64devkit/releases) or use the version that comes with Raylib installer.
+   - Go to https://github.com/skeeto/w64devkit/releases or use the version that comes with Raylib installer.

 2. **Build Instructions for MinGW-W64**:
    - Open **Git Bash** or **Command Prompt**.
    - Navigate to the project folder:
      ```bash
      cd "C:\path\to\Chess-GUI-main"
      ```
-   - Run the following to build the project:
+   - Run the following command to build the project:
      ```bash
      make
      ```

-3. **Build Instructions for Microsoft Visual Studio**:
-   - Run `build-VisualStudio2022.bat`.
-   - Open the generated `.sln` file and build the project in Visual Studio.
+---

 ### Linux
 1. **Install Dependencies**:
-   - Ensure that **premake5** is installed.
-You can get it from [premake.github.io](https://premake.github.io/).
+   - Ensure **premake5** is installed from https://premake.github.io/.

 2. **Build Instructions**:
    - Open a terminal and navigate to the project folder: